Cleaning up a Crime Scene: 5 Steps of Crime Scene Cleanup

 Why You Should Never Clean Up a Crime Scene on Your Own

 Violent crimes are likely to leave the scene contaminated with blood and other organic material.
-Blood, other bodily fluids, and tissue may be contaminated with a number of hazardous pathogens.
+In addition to blood, other bodily fluids and human tissues are likely to contain a number of hazardous pathogens.
 Common bloodborne pathogens include MRSA, Clostridium difficile (C. diff), hepatitis B and C, and HIV.

 Without taking the proper precautions when cleaning up a crime scene, you can infect yourself.
 Even after cleanup, there is still a risk that blood and other organic material could infect others if the proper precautions are not taken.
 For this reason, it’s best to leave crime scene cleanup to trained professionals.

 The 5 Steps to Cleaning Up a Crime Scene